lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

     >By default, one distribution agent is created for a Brand Portal tenant.
     >

 1. The distribution agent page opens.
-By default, the **[UIControl Status]** tab opens which populates the distribution queues.
+By default, the **[!UICONTROL Status]** tab opens which populates the distribution queues.

    A distribution agent contains two queues:
    * A processing queue for distribution of assets to Brand Portal.